aleixop/mtags_snakemake/README.md

 In case you want to test the pipeline, this repository contains files for testing in `data/input/`.
 You can remove them before processing your own samples.

 You have to do 2 things prior to running this pipeline.
-First, put your paired-end fastq files in directory `data/input/`. **These should be gzipped and follow this naming structure**:
+First, put your **quality-filtered** paired-end fastq files in directory `data/input/`. **These should be gzipped and follow this naming structure**:

 ```
 <sample1>_R1.fastq.gz